Segesta began life as an Elymian city. The

 thick rubble wall, which is pinned in the defile by 2 projecting

 rectangular towers standing some 400' apart.
-The NE tower is best
+The northeast tower

 preserved and is some 18' by 16'.
-From the site of the SW tower
+From the site of the southwest

 the wall then ran southwards for some 200' to another boldly projecting